ville-koskela/creative_friday_10_2025/.docs/AI_REACT_SETUP_INSTRUCTIONS.md

 - [ ] Build completes successfully (`npm run build`)
 - [ ] Essential directories are created (components, types, utils, tests)
 - [ ] Configuration files are in place (Biome, TypeScript)
+- [ ] `.tool-versions` file created with Node.js 24.9.0
+- [ ] asdf correctly manages Node.js version
 - [ ] Git repository is initialized and committed
 - [ ] Environment variables are configured (using VITE\_ prefix)

 ## Troubleshooting Common Issues

-### Node Version Issues
+### asdf and Node.js Version Issues

-- Use Node Version Manager (nvm) to manage Node.js versions
-- Ensure compatibility with project requirements
+- Ensure asdf is properly installed and added to your shell configuration
+- Run `asdf install` in the project directory to install Node.js from `.tool-versions`
+- Verify with `asdf current nodejs` to check the active version
+- If asdf is not found, restart your terminal after installation
+- Check README.md for detailed asdf installation instructions

 ### Port Conflicts